zqf-developer/bootstrap/site/content/docs/5.0/getting-started/rtl.md

 </html>
 {{< /highlight >}}

-## Customize from sources
+## Customize from source

-When it comes to [customization]({{< docsref "/customize/sass" >}}), the preferred way is to take advantage of variables, maps and mixins.
-It remains accurate for RTL version — even if it's post-processed from the compiled files — thanks to [how RTLCSS works](https://rtlcss.com/learn/getting-started/why-rtlcss/).
+When it comes to [customization]({{< docsref "/customize/sass" >}}), the preferred way is to take advantage of variables, maps, and mixins.
+This approach works the same for RTL, even if it's post-processed from the compiled files, thanks to [how RTLCSS works](https://rtlcss.com/learn/getting-started/why-rtlcss/).

-### Different value for RTL
+### Custom RTL values

 Using [RTLCSS value directives](https://rtlcss.com/learn/usage-guide/value-directives/), you can make a variable output a different value for RTL.

-For example to decrease the weight for `$font-weight-bold` throughout the codebase, you may use the `/*rtl: {value}*/` syntax:
+For example, to decrease the weight for `$font-weight-bold` throughout the codebase, you may use the `/*rtl: {value}*/` syntax:

 {{< highlight scss >}}
 $font-weight-bold: 700 #{/* rtl:600 */} !default;
 {{< /highlight >}}

-Output:
+Which would ouput to the following for our default CSS and RTL CSS:

 {{< highlight css >}}
 /* bootstrap.css */